 International Diploma

 The programme will allow learners to broaden their understanding of the clinical and service-related complexities of working within older adults' mental health.
-In addition, learners will contribute to an international community of practice for psychiatry of older people, providing the skills and knowledge to develop services for older people within their own clinical practice.
+In addition, learners can contribute to, and benefit from, a growing international community of practice for psychiatry of older people, sharing the skills and knowledge to develop services for older people within their own clinical practice.

 To apply, you should: